Generative Artificial Intelligences and Pictures Synthesis

 These few pictures, obtained almost instantly by "evoking" the names of Hieronymus Bosch, Rembrandt, Jean-Baptiste Camille Corot, Salvador Dali and Hans Ruedi Giger can obviously be easily associated with these artists.
 This means that the GAI, during its training, was able to formalize the style (and nightmares regarding Hans Ruedi Giger...) of the encountered artists, allowing it to subsequently create pictures in their manner.
 These are not mere copies of original works with some alterations or cut-and-paste jobs.
 No, these are indeed new pictures (I cautiously do not say "works of art") resembling in their style, colors, lights,... , old, or even very ancient pictures.

 If we look closely, for example, at the picture made in the style of Rembrandt, it seems to me that one would have to be in very bad faith not to recognize the style of the painter from Leiden in the use of light, the characters and their costumes, the setting and the food, the atmosphere,... , even though it is not listed in the artist's catalog!
-How is this possible?
+As for these two pictures from "bad anonymous painters":

 This GAI, like most others, relies on the concepts of: All this can help explain how an original image specified by a simple prompt like a cat can be obtained.
 But what about a more subtle prompt like an airplane in the style of Sandro Botticelli, where one sees a sort of "reinterpretation" of "airplane" as {carriage,bird,horse}?
 Unfortunately, this is still not enough for ME to explain:

-And finally, what about the designers of these GAIs?
-Are they themselves surprised by the wonders obtained?
 And ultimately, could this not signify the emergence not of an Artificial Intelligence (AI), but of a New Intelligence (NI)?

 • [01] - About twenty seconds for the given examples.